zainsadiq0/remote-sensing-projects/README.md

 ## 🧑‍💻 About Me
 I’m **Zain Sadiq**, a junior double-majoring in **Information Technology & Geography** at Rutgers University.
-I’m pursuing a career in **GIS development and remote sensing analysis**, with future projects planned in:
+I’m pursuing a career in **GIS development and remote sensing analysis.**
-- Kyoto mountain snow-level change (time-series analysis)
-- Web-based interactive GIS dashboards

 ---